Mondanite Magazine

 Q. Can you tell us more about the sacred responsibility?

 A. This is an extremely important concept.
 I do not believe that my relationship with my patient is a relationship between a doctor and his client.
 This is not a business relationship, nor a legal contract, as it is thought here in America.
-Medicine is above business, above law, and is above everything else.
+Medicine is above business, above law, and above everything else.
 The relationship between me and my patient is sacred because it is partially divine.
 Only God can give life, and I am here with God’s hand touching mine to help me cure my patients.
-This is a kind of recreation of life; conquering death, salvaging life; a divine act which is something from God.
+This is a kind of recreation of life; conquering death, salvaging life; a divine act that is something from God.
 It is something sacred, and this is not a normal relationship between one human being and another.
 It is a relationship between a human being who is threatened by death and another human being who is working hard to salvage his life.

 When I say that the doctor should rise above himself, I mean, as I always say, the difference between a great doctor and an ordinary one is that an ordinary doctor thinks of his interests when he sees the patient, while a great doctor thinks of the patient’s interests and not his own.
 When you are a doctor, and you are treating patients, the focus should be the patient, not you, not your prestige, not your business, not your income, not your name, and not your reputation as a doctor.
 The only one who is of importance is the patient and his life.
 This is why I always emphasize that the doctor should keep his ego at home before he goes to work.

-Q. Seeing so much pain and suffering of so many human beings, does this affect your faith, what have you learned?
+Q. Seeing so much pain and suffering of so many human beings, does this affect your faith?
+What have you learned?

-A. I always wondered whether there has been a human who has seen more cruelty than I. I have seen the cruelty of disease against man in my 42 years of experience with cancer and I have seen the cruelty of man against man in the war in Lebanon.
+A. I always wondered whether there has been a human who has seen more cruelty than I. I have seen the cruelty of disease against man in my 42 years of experience with cancer, and I have seen the cruelty of man against man in the war in Lebanon.
 I believe the cruelty of man against man is more cruel than the cruelty of disease against man.
 My experience with death and suffering has taught me the importance and the beauty of life and health.
 It is a pity that people start thinking about their quality of life when they get close to death, and it is a pity that people at large take life for granted.
-Life is the greatest gift we have and I cannot think of a greater gift than the gift of health.
+Life is the greatest gift we have, and I cannot think of a greater gift than the gift of health.
 If you have health, you have all the wealth.
 This is why my sympathy does not go to the poor.
 The poor who are healthy do not have my sympathy.
-My sympathy, compassion and love are all focused on the sick.
-My motto has always been, “if you are healthy you have no reason to complain”.
+My sympathy, compassion, and love are all focused on the sick.
+My motto has always been, "If you are healthy, you have no reason to complain."

 Furthermore, I must tell you that my knowledge of the human body and how the body functions makes me a great believer.
-You cannot see the beauty of the human body and how this body functions and not be in awe of the creator.
+You cannot see the beauty of the human body and how this body functions and not be in awe of the Creator.
 The more you know about life and the biology of life, the more you realize that life cannot be the product of an accident.
 It is by a power far beyond us.
 I am one of those who believe that scientific knowledge is the way to God.
-The more you know about man and about the cosmos, the more you should realize that this could not have possibly been a result of a physical accident.
+The more you know about man and the cosmos, the more you should realize that this could not have possibly been a result of a physical accident.

 Q. What about your political engagement?

 A. As much as I am committed to the struggle of man against disease, I am committed to the struggle for the resurrection of Lebanon.
-I lived the Lebanese war, and during the war I treated many of the big political players in that massive tragedy.
+I lived the Lebanese war, and during the war, I treated many of the big political players in that massive tragedy.
 I knew what the problem was.
 The problem in Lebanon has always been the lack of a political leadership.
 Since the creation of Lebanon, Lebanon has never witnessed or had an intelligent political leadership.
-The Lebanese leadership has always been incompetent, and in most cases very corrupt.
-I am a great believe in leadership.
+The Lebanese leadership has always been incompetent, and in most cases, very corrupt.
+I am a great believer in leadership.
 If the best people in the world do not have a leader, then nothing can be achieved.
 Leadership is what takes people to the peak of glory.

 Q. A personal message to the Mondanité readers?